huaweicloud/terraform-provider-huaweicloud/docs/resources/scm_certificate.md

 }
 ```

-### Push the SSL certificate to another HUAWEI CLOUD service.
+### Push the SSL certificate to another HUAWEI CLOUD service

 ```hcl
 # Load the certificate contents from the local files.